 I’m always looking to improve my recipes, and I’m delighted to say that I’ve managed to simplify my recipe for Pain de Mie significantly, without compromising any of the quality.

-Although you don’t absolutely need a Pullman pan to make this bread, it is highly recommended; It not only shapes the loaf beautifully, it also keeps the crumb fairly close -this is going to make your dainty finger sandwiches even more neat and tidy looking!
+Although you don’t absolutely need a Pullman pan (a pain de mie pan with a lid) to make this bread, it is highly recommended; it not only shapes the loaf beautifully, it also keeps the crumb fairly close – this is going to make your dainty finger sandwiches even more neat and tidy looking!

 I’m going to keep the old recipe up for a little while, as I know this is a popular one, and I’m going to give people a chance to save the old version if they want.

 - 625 g bread flour

 - Weigh the cold milk into the bowl of a stand mixer, along with the boiling water.

 - Add the yeast, and then sprinkle the flour over the surface.
 Finally, weigh in the caster sugar and salt.